Sound transmission class: STC prediction

-There are several commercially available software which predict the STC ratings of partitions using a combination of theoretical models and empirically-derived lab data.
+There are several commercially available software which predict the STC ratings of partitions using a combination of theoretical models and empirically derived lab data.
 These programs can predict STC ratings within several points of a tested partition and are an approximation at best.

 Outdoor-Indoor Transmission Class (OITC)

-The Outdoor–Indoor Transmission Class (OITC) is a standard used for indicating the rate of sound transmission from outdoor noise sources into a building.
-It is based on the ASTM E-1332 Standard Classification for Rating Outdoor-Indoor Sound Attenuation.
+The Outdoor–Indoor Transmission Class (OITC) is a standard for indicating the rate of sound transmission from outdoor noise sources into a building, based on ASTM E-1332 Standard Classification for Rating Outdoor-Indoor Sound Attenuation.
 Unlike the STC, which is based on a noise spectrum targeting speech sounds, OITC uses a source noise spectrum that considers frequencies down to 80 Hz (aircraft/rail/truck traffic) and is weighted more to lower frequencies.
 The OITC value is typically used to rate, evaluate, and select exterior glazing assemblies.
+Examples include double- and triple-pane windows and laminated glass units, which reduce sound transmission from outdoor sources.
+Additional measures, such as window inserts and sealing gaps, can further enhance sound isolation performance.